daddy-cool/highlogger/README.md

   * logging to multiple transporters at once
   * multiple transporters
     * console, accepts any writable stream but will default to `process.stdout`
-    * unix-dgram socket, supporting udp4 for now
+    * dgram socket, supporting udp4 for now
-    * syslog, with complete support for [RFC5424](https://tools.ietf.org/html/rfc5424) (logs only via udp4 for now)
+    * syslog, with complete support for [RFC5424](https://tools.ietf.org/html/rfc5424) (only via udp4 for now)
   * set different severity ranges per transporter, transporter will only log messages within their severity range
   * debug prefixes/keys
     * white- and blacklisting for debug messages based on their prefix/key
   * colors for console/streams
   * optional singleton use to retain configuration across a whole project
+  * max message length per transporter

 ## Quick Start